 Beware of moving parts

-The less moving parts the better.
+The fewer moving parts the better.
 For example, the classic triangle bikini top is a horrible move, unless you’ve got the two triangles sewn together.

 A surf bikini should fit perfectly

 In this case, size doesn’t matter.
 Obviously don’t go buying a bikini that’s too big for you, but at the same time, don’t go buying a bikini that’s too small for you.
 If it’s a bikini that’s made for the surf, it doesn’t have to strangle your middle in order to stay on.

 Lots of companies these days are coming out with grip technology, where suits are lined with sticky little bits that will keep your bikini up on your bum and stuck on your boobs.
 If you find a bikini like that, you won’t have to worry.

 When picking a surf bikini, stay away from…

 • Bikinis with ties.
 Knots come undone, ladies!

 • Underwire bikinis.
 Trust me, you don’t want those bruise lines.